-Experienced Nursing Home Abuse Lawyer in Chattanooga and Knoxville
+Experienced Nursing Home Abuse Lawyer in Chattanooga

 Elderly abuse can be manifest in a number of ways: physical abuse, sexual abuse, emotional or psychological abuse, neglect, abandonment, financial exploitation or self-neglect.
 We all need to be attentive to the seniors around us, keeping watch for signs of abuse.
 The elderly can suffer at the hands of caretakers in retirement homes, nursing homes, home-based heath care or even family members.